Are Blade Helicopters A Good Choice To Start With?

 The other big convenience here is for RC airplane enthusiasts that already fly their planes with a Spektrum computerized radio and are thinking of coming over to the "dark side" of the flying eggbeater world to give it a whirl.
 If that describes you, starting out with a Blade helicopter or quad is almost a no-brainer since you already have a radio that will work with the aircraft.

-Many of Blade's helicopters and quadcopters for example come with or without a simple RC radio.
-The version's without the radio are for those of us who already have a Spektrum or JR DSM2/X radio and naturally those versions cost less money.
+Many of Blade's helicopters for example come with or without a simple RC radio.
+The version's without the radio are for those of us who already have a Spektrum, JR, or multi-protocol DSM2/X radio and naturally those versions cost less money.
 Blade calls this "Bind N' Fly" (BNF).
 I talk about this feature in the many Blade helicopter reviews I have done, and is once again why I feel this feature alone is so beneficial for so many people.

 So, if you already have a computerized Spektrum RC radio system or older computerized JR DSM2/X system, you will want to get the "BNF" version of whatever Blade helicopter model you are looking at.